 writer. storyteller. organizer.

-Multiple of Fabliha's blog posts on her newsletter has gone viral on social media several times and accumulated over 10k views internationally.
+Several of Fabliha's blog posts on her newsletter has gone viral on social media and accumulated over 10k views internationally.
 You can also check out her newsletter here.
 She has been featured on multiple publications such as Teen Vogue, Vice, NBC News, Refinery29, Rookie, and more.
 Fabliha utilizes the many facets of her identity in her writing and believes storytelling is a powerful tool to heal souls.